 Our client needed assistance setting a new strategy that embraces key developments in health care reform such as the impact on medical device firms with respect to quality measures for hospital systems and new reimbursement data and diagnosis standards such as ICD-10.
 In addition, our client wished to develop a strategy for the Patient Protection and Affordable Care Act (“Obamacare”)

 Our team provided executive and key stakeholder education around quality measures that will go into effect in the next five years under the Centers for Medicare and Medicaid (CMS) mandates, and worked with the company to set a road map to develop and market its products in ways that support favorable patient outcomes and relevant messages to hospitals and ambulatory service centers.

 Click here for more information on our medical device specific expertise and practice.

 A leading retail corporation with a well known consumer brand determined that it could improve customer service, reduce returns, and improve inventory cycles and holding costs by moving to a new Enterprise Resource Planning (ERP) system.

 The new system required the documentation, modeling, evaluation, and prioritization of thousands of process across hundreds of stores before the new system requirements could be documented and implemented.

-Results: Our Consulting team helped document the "as is" of the existing processes, enabling new system requirements to be built into the new ERP platform.
+Our Consulting team helped document the “as is” of the existing processes, enabling new system requirements to be built into the new ERP platform.
 We facilitated the development of new walkthroughs for the system, improving time to market, and most importantly business stakeholder approval and user acceptance.
-The system was deployed on time saving $millions for the client.
+The system was deployed on time, saving $ millions for the client.